drball/scifi-ideas-generators/content/futuristic-food-generator.md

 ---
 title: "Futuristic Food Generator"
 date: 2020-06-06T08:28:49+01:00
-description: "What do aliens in your sci-fi story eat?
-Generate alien-sounding food"
+description: "What do characters in your sci-fi story eat?
+Generate futuristic-sounding food suitable for hungry astronauts & aliens."
 layout: future-food-generator
 ---

-What do aliens eat?
+What do the characters in your sci-fi story eat?
+Let this Future Food Generator decide for you!
+Generate futuristic-sounding food (most if also gross-sounding) suitable for hungry astronauts & aliens on a long spaceship journey.

-Don’t like the food you’ve been served?
-Press the button to generate a new alien food name.
+Don’t like the futuristic meal you’ve been served?
+Press the button to generate a new futuristic food recipe.